 Group Size & Guiding staff

-4 travelers is the most typical group size plus guiding staff.
+4 travellers is the typical group size plus guiding staff.

 Maximum 12 clients.
 Guide to passenger ratio: 1:3